dsu-arl/pace-python-dojo/input-and-output/variables/DESCRIPTION.md

 #### Challenge:
 Use python to create 3 variables.
 They can have any name, and any data stored in them.
 Maybe try saving your name, age, and GPA!
+After creating and storing data in them, print them all out!

 1. Create a new file with the file extension `.py`
 2. Write python to create 3 variables and print them to the screen